nealbob/nealbob.github.io/_posts/2020-8-1-climate.md

 ---
 layout: post
-title: New study: changes in climate since 2000 have cut Australian farm profits 22%
+title: "New study: changes in climate since 2000 have cut Australian farm profits 22%"
 excerpt: "Article from the conversation"
 modified: 2019-08-10
 tags: [Climate change, ABARES]